nmcostello/terraform_website/README.md

 ### Overview

 This project uses Packer and Terraform to create and configure a highly-available website.
+The project has the following components:
+- `GitHub Actions`: the workflows are used to validate, test, and deploy the Packer, Terraform, and documentation code.
+- `Packer`: creates an Ubuntu AMI and installs and configures NGINX on the image that is later used in the Terraform step.
+- `Terraform`: IaC used to deploy resources to AWS:
+  - `Route53`: DNS and CNAME records.
+  - `ACM`: SSL Cert for HTTPS.
+  - `Application Load Balancer`: balances load to webservers, redirects HTTP -> HTTPS.
+  - `Autoscaling Group` using `Packer` AMI for the NGINX webservers.

 ### Directory layout
   - [.github/workflows](.github/workflows): hosts all the files relating to GitHub Actions.